Human-in-the-Loop

 There are two methods for configuring tool approval requirements, each suited for different use cases.
 Choose the approach that best fits your security model and operational needs.

-Method 1: Default Tool Approval
+Method 1: Create/Upsert Tool with Default Approval Requirement

 flag will be applied to all future agent-tool attachments:

-Method 2: Per-Agent Tool Approval
+Method 3: Per-Agent Tool Approval

 Configure approval requirements for specific agent-tool combinations, allowing fine-grained control over individual agent behaviors.
 This method is particularly useful for: